File upload

 Drag and drop

 Drag and drop functionality is available on the web.
-When a user grabs a file and hovers over the drop zone, the cursor changes to a closed hand.
-Once the file is released into the drop zone, the cursor switches to a hand pointer.
+When a user grabs a file and hovers over file input field, the cursor changes to a closed hand.
+Once the file is released into the file input field the cursor switches to a hand pointer.

-The add button is used on native platforms instead of the drop zone button.
+The add file button is used on native platforms instead of the file input field.
 The button is provided in a square and rectangle with label variants.
 The heading and description are placed above the gallery section.
-The add button leads to the native camera roll, or presents a menu of multiple options, such as take photo or select photo.
+The add file button leads to the native camera roll, or presents a menu of multiple options, such as take photo or select photo.

 File name